If you’re looking for a new and challenge exercise to grow your bicep, look no further than the drag curl.

 - Set the Smith machine bar to a height that is just above your waist.

-- Stand in front of the bar and grasp it with an underhand grip, keeping your hands shoulder-width apart.
+- Stand in front of the bar and grasp it with an underhand grip.

 - Step back a few inches to allow the bar to clear the machine.